 About Me

 I am an Assistant Professor of Political Science at Moravian University in Bethlehem, Pennsylvania.
-I teach courses on American politics, government and law.
+I teach courses on American politics, government and quantitative political analysis.

 My research centers on political communication and political behavior in the United States.
 I am especially interested in the role that political misinformation (i.e., “fake news”) plays in the American political system.
 I also examine the effects of unlimited and undisclosed donations (i.e., "dark money") in American elections.